 If you are at immediate risk or feeling suicidal, please call the emergency services or the Samaritans (116 123).

 I maintain a professional Facebook Page as a way of promoting my practice, which you are welcome to follow.
 However, our relationship must remain as much as possible between us in the counselling room so I will not knowingly engage in discussion with clients on social media.
 I have a private Facebook account for personal reasons, and a LinkedIn account for professional ones.
-I aim to keep my Facebook as private as possible and cannot be Facebook “friends” with former or current clients, likewise I cannot link with clients on LinkedIn.
+I aim to keep my Facebook as private as possible and cannot be Facebook “friends” with former or current clients, or link with clients on LinkedIn.

 Occasionally there may be overlap across social networks that may come to light later.
 In such cases we would need to discuss it in-session.